-The records on the new wells spudded during the last year (September 1, 2006 through August 31, 2007) are being checked as they become available at the NMOCD Internet site for instances of air drilling.
+The records on the new wells spudded during the last year (September 1, 2007 through August 31, 2008) are being checked as they become available at the NMOCD Internet site for instances of air drilling.
 The records can be submitted to the NMOCD offices as late as two years after the well has been drilled.
-The record review is an ongoing process conducted on a continuing basis.
+The record review is an ongoing process.
 None of the records reviewed to date have indicated any additional instances of air drilling.
-As was presented in the testimony (public hearings conducted by the EPA on WIPP certification) and continues to be validated by ongoing review, air drilling is not a common practice in the vicinity of the WIPP Site.
+Air drilling is not a common practice in the vicinity of the WIPP Site.
 Table 3 shows all of the known indications of air drilling that have occurred in the New Mexico portion of the Delaware Basin.